Betty-Blocks-Services/import-csv/README.md

 - No relational data can be imported.
 - At the time of this writing Betty Blocks NextGen actions have a maximum runtime of 60 seconds.<br />This function (and any other functions in your action) need to complete within 60 seconds.<br />
   To make sure the import does not exceed this 60 seconds time limit, the action funciton will impose limits on the number of records it can create and a limit for the number of records it can update (for updates the function also needs to retrieve the data first, which causes overhead).
+- Time properties have not been tested and are currently not supported.
+- The date-fns format patterns which have been tested include:  yyyy (year), dd (day in 2 digits), MM (month in 2 digits), HH (hours), mm (minutes), ss (seconds).
+- AM/PM times in date time properties are currently NOT supported.